gromnitsky/naif-blog-engine/README.md

 # naif-blog-engine

-A Make-controlled static blog generator w/ FTS support; the offspring of the NIH syndrome.
+A Make-controlled static blog generator w/ FTS support & a podcast feed; the offspring of the NIH syndrome.

 Requires node & sqlite.